-When in FM or AM mode, press the SEEK/CATEGORY button ◀ or ► to tune from low to high or high to low frequencies and to stop at the next broadcasting station.
+When in FM or AM mode, press the seek buttons ◄ or ▶ to tune from low to high or high to low frequencies and to stop at the next broadcasting station.

-When in XM mode, press the SEEK/CATEGORY button < or

-to change the category.
+When in XM mode, press the seek buttons or by to change the category.